 A Designated Premises Supervisor (DPS) is the individual named on a premises licence issued under the Licensing Act 2003 who is responsible for authorising the sale of alcohol and is responsible for the day to day management of the premises.
 A DPS must hold a personal licence.

-A Personal Licence is valid for 10 years and is portable throughout England and Wales.
+A Personal Licence has no expiry date and is portable throughout England and Wales.

 A personal licence holder must: